praveenande84/Target-Interview/01 My Self/About My Self.md

 * In this role, I handled CNC machines and Control the dimensions of machining parts by modifying the CNC programs.

-I have a strong interest in learning programming languages, so I completed an Industry Ready Certification course in Full-stack Development with MERN specilization from Nxtwave.
+I have a strong interest in learning programming languages, so I completed an Industry Ready Certification course in Full-stack Development with a MERN specialization from Nxtwave.

 ##### `Skills`